Cholmes24/JID-0338/React Front End/Readme.txt

 There will probably be some prompts, but mostly it should go well.

-If you didn't do the last step you'll get warnings and probably redirected a few times, but you'll also get more detailed instructions that in this readme, so like it's fine to be impatient.
+If you didn't do the last step you'll get warnings and probably redirected a few times, but you'll also get more detailed instructions than in this readme, so like it's fine to be impatient.

 Anyway....